 International MBA student aspires to create consulting agency that assists small towns with improvement strategy

-Moore School International MBA candidate Joey Smith developed a passion for working with overseas businesses while living in Vietnam for more than seven years.
+Moore School International MBA Alumnus Joey Smith developed a passion for working with overseas businesses while living in Vietnam for more than seven years.
 Smith’s experiences in Vietnam led him to pursue a career that would allow him to work with multinational companies.

 In 2017, Smith returned to the U.S. from Vietnam and started working in development and fundraising at Neighborhood House Charter School in Boston.
 Within this position, he missed interacting with international businesses.